bailey-long/Typescript_Playground/Notes/Types.md

 Casting is when you assign a type to an "unkown" or "any" variable.

 ## "Never" Type
-Throws an error whenever it is defined.
-This is a rarely used type.
+Throws an error whenever it is defined, used in functions that debug with throws.

 ## Undefined and null types
 The same as javascript typing.